akash-network/website-5-archive/README.md

   - [ ] Add subscribe to newsletter
 - **Blog**
   - [ ] Add By Year Filter for Blog
+  - [x] Fetch Author from DatoCMS
-  - [ ] Fetch Author, Tags and Categories from DatoCMS
+  - [x] Fetch Tags and Categories from DatoCMS
 - **Community**
   - [ ] Design: Community Page
   - [ ] Design: Homepage